jofus101/jofus101.github.io/_drafts/why-teach.md

 ---
 layout: post
-title: Why teach
+title: Why teach, Flatiron application
-image: hand.jpg
+image: sparkle.jpg
 ---

 I thought these were an interesting set of application questions, so I've decided to post my answers for your edification :).